 - Alternatively, locate the Size group within the Format Movie tab.
-Then, enter the required Height and Width values in digits, as shown highlighted in red within Figure 4.
+Then, enter the required Height and Width values in digits, as shown highlighted in red within Figure 4, below.

 Figure 4: Height and Width values entered within the Size group

-Tip: Do you see the Width and Height values in centimeters rather than inches?
+- Do you see the Width and Height values in centimeters rather than inches?
 If you want to change the unit for measurement in PowerPoint 2011 for Mac, you can choose from inches, centimeters, points, or picas.
-Learn more in our Change The Unit Of Measurement in PowerPoint 2011 for Mac tutorial.
+Learn more in our Change the Unit Of Measurement in PowerPoint 2011 for Mac tutorial.

 You can rotate a selected movie in any of the two ways mentioned below:

-- Click and drag the green rotation handle that you can see highlighted in red within Figure 2, above -- towards right or left, as required.
+- Click and drag the green rotation handle, as shown highlighted in red within Figure 2, above.
+Towards right or left, as required.
 Additionally, you can press the Shift key and drag the rotation handle to rotate in increments of 15 degrees.

 - Locate the Arrange group within the Format Movie tab.
-Then click the Rotate button to bring up the drop-down gallery that you can see in Figure 5, below.
-Choose any of the two Rotate options to rotate left or right (highlighted in red within Figure 5).
+Then, click the Rotate button to bring up the drop-down gallery, as shown in Figure 5, below.
+Choose any of the two to rotate left or right, as shown highlighted in red within Figure 5, below.

 Figure 5: Rotate and Flip options

-To explore more advanced options to rotate selected movie, just right-click the movie and, choose the Format Movie option in the resultant contextual menu as shown in Figure 6.
+To explore more advanced options to rotate selected movie, right-click the movie and, choose the Format Movie option in the resultant contextual menu, as shown in Figure 6, below.

 Figure 6: Format Movie option

 This summons the Format Movie dialog box.
-Make sure that the Size option selected in the sidebar as shown in Figure 7.
+Make sure that the Size option is selected in the sidebar, as shown in Figure 7, below.

 Figure 7: Rotation option within the Format Movie dialog box

-Change the Rotation value (highlighted in red within Figure 7, above) to anything from -360o to 360o or type a zero rotation value to restore the original rotated value of the movie clip.
+Change the Rotation value, as shown highlighted in red within Figure 7, above, to anything from -360o to 360o or type a zero rotation value to restore the original rotated value of the movie clip.

 As with Resize and Rotate, there are two options available to Flip the picture:

-- Click and drag one of the side (not corner) blueish-white selection handles of the movie, as shown in Figure 8.
+- Click and drag one of the side (not corner) blueish-white selection handles of the movie, as shown in Figure 8, below.
 Note that side handles are square, unlike the corner handles which are round.

 Figure 8: Drag the side handle towards the other end of the movie

-Continue dragging even when you reach the end of the movie until you have flipped it as required (see Figure 9).
+- Continue dragging even when you reach the end of the movie until you have flipped it as required, as shown in Figure 9, below.
 Remember that if you drag the selection handle too little or too farther, you may end up squishing the movie!

 Figure 9: Drag beyond to the other side to flip a movie

 - Locate the Arrange group within the Format Movie tab.
-Then click the Rotate button to bring up the drop-down gallery as you can see in Figure 10.
-Choose any of the two Flip options (highlighted in red within Figure 10) within this drop-down gallery to flip your movie vertically or horizontally.
+Then, click the Rotate button to bring up the drop-down gallery, as shown in Figure 10, below.
+Choose any of the two Flip options, as shown highlighted in red within Figure 10, within this drop-down gallery to flip your movie vertically or horizontally.

 Figure 10: Flip options within the Rotate drop-down gallery

-In Figure 11 you can see the selected movie clip in its original form as well as its variations in which the movie clip has been resized, rotated, and flipped.
+In Figure 11, below, you can see the selected movie clip in its original form as well as its variations in which the movie clip has been resized, rotated, and flipped.